aleahfaa/EF234601-Mobile-Programming-Assignment/Assignment-3.md

 9. If the user mark the subtask completed, then the notification will be sent.
 The notification of subtask completion will send only if the user activate the notification for subtask completion. <br>
 ![Notification_Subtask](img/3/notif-subtask.png) <br>
 ![Notification_Subtask_View](img/3/notif-subtask-view.png)
-10. If the deadline is approaching (15/30/60/120 minutes before the deadline, depends on user preference), then the user will receive a reminder in forms of notification.
+10. If the deadline is approaching (15/30/60/120 minutes before the deadline, depends on user preference), then the user will receive a reminder in forms of notification. <br>
 ![Notification_Reminder](img/3/notif-task2.png) <br>
 ![Notification_Reminder_View](img/3/notif-task2-view.png)